 When you are in a foreign country you are subject to its laws and American officials are limited as to how they can assist you.
 They cannot, for instance, represent you in legal proceedings or pay your legal fees or other expenses.
 They can, however, provide a list of attorneys, assist in contacting your family in the U.S., help you obtain money from family in the U.S., and monitor your health/welfare and conditions in which you are being held.

-If arrested abroad, a citizen must go through the foreign legal process for being charged or indicted, prosecuted, possibly convicted and sentenced, and for any appeals process.
-Within this framework, U.S. consular officers provide a wide variety of services to U.S. citizens arrested abroad and their families.
-We can and do monitor conditions in foreign prisons and can protest allegations of abuse against U.S. citizen prisoners when requested to do so.
-We work with prison officials to ensure treatment consistent with internationally recognized standards of human rights and to ensure that Americans are afforded due process under local laws.
+If arrested abroad, an American citizen must go through the host country’s legal process for being charged or indicted, prosecuted, possibly convicted and sentenced, and any appeals process.
+Within this framework, U.S. consular officers provide a variety of services to U.S. citizens arrested abroad and their families.
+We monitor conditions in foreign prisons and, upon request, will protest allegations of abuse against U.S. citizen prisoners.
+We work with prison officials to ensure that treatment is consistent with internationally recognized standards of human rights and that Americans are afforded due process under local laws.